Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt1-instigation.md

 "Will do.
 Utah and I will keep an eye on it."

-Allison nodded, and Xiù saw her grab one of her monitors and switch it over the meteorological sensor feed. *"Somethin’ to do, I guess…"* she commented. *"Thanks, babe."*
+Allison nodded, and Xiù saw her grab one of her monitors and switch it over the meteorological sensor feed. *"Somethin’ to do, I guess..."* she commented. *"Thanks, babe."*

 *"Net, Tigger.
 Splash a second Abrogator."*

 Xiù sighed, and keyed the internal line again.
-"Take one down, pass it around…"
+"Take one down, pass it around..."

-*"Twenty-four alien death ‘bots on the wall…"*
+*"Twenty-four alien death ‘bots on the wall..."*

 ---